pmichaillat/intermediate-macro/README.md

 ## Lecture slides

-The `lectureslides` folder contains the source files to the lecture slides.
+The source files to the lecture slides are contained in the `lectureslides` folder.
 The lecture slides are written with Keynote, and then exported to PDF.
 The lecture slides are organized in 30 slide decks for 30 one-hour lectures:

 + `slides0.key`, `slides0.pdf` – Overview of macroeconomics